Scientific projects that require

 Engaging talks and informal conversations with the people working in cutting-edge research.

-ICFO creates materials for educators and participates in European projects that generate resources for teachers.
-Feel free to enter the areas below and use the materials and content to bring science and technology closer to your classroom in a different way.
-We...
+ICFO generates materials for educators and participates in European projects that generate resources for teachers.
+Explore and use these resources to bring science and technology to the classroom with an original approach.
+These material are designed (with some...

 A scientific meeting point for young students ICFO annually organizes the Young Photonics Congress, a meeting point for young students that makes them live the experience of a scientific congress where the spotlight is on them.
 Students can explain their work to other...